La Sicilia

 La Sicilia (lit.
 'Sicily') is an Italian national daily newspaper for the island of Sicily.
-Published in Catania, it is the second best-selling newspaper in Sicily.
+Published in Catania, it is the first best-selling newspaper in Sicily.
 It was first published in 1945.

 History and profile

 La Sicilia was founded and first published in 1945, and legally registered at the court of Catania three years later.
 The paper had a conservative stance.

 The circulation of La Sicilia was 64,550 copies in 2008.